An Open-Source Pseudo-Spectral Solver for Idealized Korteweg-de Vries Soliton Simulations: Discussion

 The spectral and information-theoretic analyses reveal consistent patterns that reflect the integrable structure of the KdV equation.
 The bounded variations of spectral entropy, statistical complexity, and Fisher information---with transient excursions during collisions that subsequently relax---indicate that the wave field returns to its pre-collision information content.
-This behavior contrasts with what would be expected for non-integrable systems, where collision events could transfer energy to radiation modes, leading to secular changes in these measures~\cite{ablowitz2011nonlinear}.
+This behavior contrasts with what would be expected for non-integrable systems, where collision events could transfer energy to radiation modes, leading to secular changes in these measures~\cite{ref-6}.
+In realistic ocean settings, perturbations to perfect integrability arise from variable stratification, background shear, and bathymetric gradients~\cite{ref-50}; the diagnostic tools developed here could serve to quantify the degree to which such perturbations disrupt the regular structure of the idealized KdV dynamics.

 The Fisher information proved particularly sensitive to collision dynamics, with pronounced spikes corresponding to the transient steepening of gradients during wave merging.
-This sensitivity suggests that Fisher information may serve as a useful diagnostic for detecting the onset and completion of soliton interactions in more complex scenarios.
+This sensitivity suggests that Fisher information may serve as a useful diagnostic for detecting the onset and completion of soliton interactions in more complex scenarios, including the multi-wave interaction events observed in energetic oceanic internal wave environments such as the South China Sea~\cite{ref-49} and the Strait of Gibraltar.

 The RQA provides independent confirmation of the regular, non-chaotic dynamics expected for an integrable Hamiltonian system.
-The high determinism values (DET $> 0.99$) indicate that the phase space trajectory exhibits the parallel structure characteristic of motion on invariant tori, rather than the mixing behavior associated with chaotic dynamics~\cite{marwan2007recurrence}.
+The high determinism values (DET $> 0.99$) indicate that the phase space trajectory exhibits the parallel structure characteristic of motion on invariant tori, rather than the mixing behavior associated with chaotic dynamics~\cite{ref-42}.
 The estimated correlation dimension below unity is consistent with the trajectory being confined near a fixed point (the exact conservation state) with small-amplitude oscillations.

 These results suggest that RQA could serve as a model-independent diagnostic for assessing the integrability of computed solutions in situations where analytical results are unavailable.
 Significant deviations from high determinism might indicate either numerical breakdown of integrability due to insufficient resolution, or genuine non-integrable dynamics in perturbed KdV-type equations.
+This capability is potentially valuable for ocean wave modeling, where extended KdV equations with variable coefficients are routinely employed to account for realistic oceanographic conditions~\cite{ref-48,ref-50}, and where the degree to which the integrable structure survives such extensions is not always known a priori.